InkDAO/gitbook/protocol-overview/content-subscription.md

 When Lisa finds "Complete Guide to Upgradeable Smart Contracts" priced at 0.02 ETH ($40), she sees the title, thumbnail, description, and purchase count, but can't access the full content yet.
 She clicks "Purchase" and this happens:

-**Payment Split**: Of the 0.02 ETH Lisa pays, 0.019 ETH (95%) goes directly to the creator's wallet, and 0.001 ETH (5%) goes to the platform to cover infrastructure costs (servers, IPFS hosting, deployment).
+**Direct Payment**: The full 0.02 ETH Lisa pays goes directly to the creator's wallet.

 **Blockchain Records**: Her purchase is stored permanently on Ethereum—immutable and transparent across thousands of nodes.